appt-org/appt-website/src/data/code-samples/en/accessibility-link/jetpack-compose.md

-# Accessibility link - Android
+# Accessibility link - Jetpack Compose

 In Jetpack Compose, starting from [`compose-ui 1.7.0`](https://developer.android.com/jetpack/androidx/releases/compose-ui#1.7.0-alpha07) you can use [`LinkAnnotation.Url`](https://developer.android.com/reference/kotlin/androidx/compose/ui/text/LinkAnnotation.Url) of [`AnnotatedString`](https://developer.android.com/reference/kotlin/androidx/compose/ui/text/AnnotatedString) to add an inline link to the text.
 Clicking on the link will automatically open it in the default browser.